 I have to note that the comparison to the Übermensch feels a bit ridiculous, just as Fight Club seems to be aware of how far-fetched its plot is.
 I don’t feel like I’m drowning in nihilism with the need to remake the meaning and values of my own world.
 I’m too old or too desensitized for this.
 But still, Nietzsche might be right to some degree.

 As my daughter and I returned to the light rail station in Tukwila, we needed a ride home.
 My oldest daughter, finishing up a history degree at UCSB, picked us up.
 She’s less familiar with the area and so routed the way home.
-As she drove, I watched as she effortlessly navigated the route, occasionally glancing at the map that showed her a short radius ahead and the next maneuver to perform.
-She was focused on a discussion about her museum internship and the business of curation, talking me through the issues involved in acquiring artifacts and the process for displaying them.
-As she talked, she would glance briefly at the map and turn left or right.
+As she drove, I watched as she effortlessly navigated the route, occasionally glancing at the GPS screen that showed her a short distance ahead and the next maneuver to perform.
+She focused on a discussion about her museum internship and the business of curation, talking me through the issues involved in acquiring artifacts and the process for displaying them.
+As she talked, she glanced briefly at the map and turned left or right, almost unconsciously.
 I knew she had little idea about where she was going or why, and I sometimes cringed at the prescribed route.
-But we did arrive home in an efficient way, and we continued the discussion through dinner.
+But we did arrive home in good time, and we continued the discussion through dinner.